LunarZephyr/ECS171_Project/README.md

   on the csv files.
   - The `EDA/Ameya` folder contains the source code for our NN model.
 - The `Models_XGBoost_and_SHAP.ipynb` folder contains the source code for our XGBoost model for price prediction and the SHAP analysis.
-- The data-wrangling and data-engineering notebook `Dataset_Engineering_Preparation.ipynb` contains feature engineering and preparing a baseline training and testing for ou rmodel
+- The data-wrangling and data-engineering notebook `Dataset_Engineering_Preparation.ipynb` contains feature engineering and preparing a baseline training and testing for our XGBoost price model (the data used in the NN model and how it was constructed from the raw csvs can be seen in `NN.ipynb`
   - The resulting data file from running this notebook that is used to train the models is called `final_baseline_data.csv`
 - The source code for the models can also be found in the `Models.ipynb` and `Models.py` files.